Your North Greensboro, NC Dentist

 Disease Prevention in Greensboro, NC

-According to the American Heart Association, individuals who have their teeth cleaned regularly by a dental professional have a lower risk of heart attach and stroke versus those who don’t receive regular dental cleanings.
-Through regular dental checkups, cleanings and other preventative care measures, your dentist can help in preventing these and other health problems from developing.
+According to the American Heart Association, individuals who have their teeth cleaned regularly by a dental professional have a lower risk of heart attack and stroke versus those who don’t receive regular dental cleanings.
+Through regular dental checkups, cleanings, and other preventative care measures, your dentist can help in preventing these and other health problems from developing.

 Early Detection in Greensboro, NC

-Just as your dentist can help you maintain better general health through good oral health, your dentist can also be the first one to diagnosis health problems that have already developed.
-Signs of health concerns such as nighttime reflux disease, osteoporosis, diabetes and dementia can all be exhibited in the condition of your teeth and gums.
+Just as your dentist can help you maintain better general health through good oral health, your dentist can also be the first one to diagnose health problems that have already developed.
+Signs of health concerns such as nighttime reflux disease, osteoporosis, diabetes, and dementia can all be exhibited in the condition of your teeth and gums.